-- All nighttime activities prohibited, EXCEPT during the Experimental Nighttime Activity Season. - Self-Clearing Permits available at Pier 90, Bayou Gauche, Bayou Segnette State Park landings, and at Airboat Adventures in Lafitte or through the LDWF Self-Clearing Permit app or internet/web portal. - The harvest of all fish, shrimp, crabs and crawfish are for recreational purposes only and any commercial use is prohibited.
+- All nighttime activities prohibited, EXCEPT during the Experimental Nighttime Activity Season. - Self-Clearing Permits available at Pier 90 boat launch, Bayou Gauche boat launch and Bayou Segnette State Park boat launches or through the LDWF Self-Clearing Permit app or internet/web portal. - The harvest of all fish, shrimp, crabs and crawfish are for recreational purposes only and any commercial use is prohibited.